asundr/runelite-trade-tracker/README.md

-Additionally, these trade records use the ge prices of the items traded to calculate aggregate values of a trade.
+Additionally, these trade records use the GE prices of the items traded to calculate aggregate values of a trade.